Palau Güell: A Glimpse into Gaudí's Early Work and Genius

 Palau Güell is a stunning example of Gaudí's innovative approach to architecture and design.
 Built between 1886 and 1890 for Eusebi Güell, the urban palace is a testament to Gaudí's ability to create functional spaces that were both beautiful and practical.

-Ground floor
+Ground Floor

-This floor accommodated several essential areas, namely: the coach house housing the carriages, a storage space for farming products, the doorman’s quarters, conveniently connected to the stable via a spiral staircase, a street-facing booth allowing the doorman to observe the surroundings, and a servants’ staircase facilitating access to the other floors of the Palau from the ground level.
+The ground floor of Palau Güell served as the entrance to the palace and was also used for various services.
+The entrance was through double doors from the street.
+This floor accommodated several essential areas: the coach house for carriages, a storage space for farming products, the doorman's quarters connected to the stable via a spiral staircase, a street-facing booth allowing the doorman to observe the surroundings, and a servants' staircase facilitating access to the other floors.

 Main Facade